chhwang/Sublime-Like-Vim/README.md

 This repository makes Sublime-Text-like-Vim environment especially in colorscheme.

-Sublime-Like-Vim is originally based on monokai colorscheme, but look more similar with Sublime Text than monokai.
+Sublime-Like-Vim is originally based on monokai colorscheme, but looks more similar with Sublime Text than monokai.

 Current version only supports C/C++ - it's the same as monokai in other languages.